-Is our team working effectively?
+Is our team working efficiently?
 And how much time do we spend on activities that don’t add value?

 If you are asking yourself these questions and are not just looking for a one-time change, then today’s article is just for you.